YSL-1997/OS_IMS/links.md

 We are going to execute ```rdtsc``` instruction, and as output, we want to take what is in %eax and copy it to variable c, and copy what is in %edx to variable d.

 **Q: Implementation of shared queue?**
+A: (For instance, 3c59x driver), calls kmalloc to allocate some memory, then calls ```dma_map``` to map the physical memory to make it available to the device, and then take the address ```dma_map``` returns (the bus address that the device can use), and send it to the device using memory-mapped I/O. Then the device could use dma to read or write from the queue directly.
+So that way the user code could enqueue and dequeue, and the device could read from the queue.

+In real hardware, the hardware will have some circuitry or code embedded in the hardware that would implement a queue.
+For instance, the NIC chip has logic on the chip that knows how to implement the queue and knows how to read from the queue - the device logic defines the queue data structure that is accessed by the driver and accessed by the device.
+After implementing the queue in the driver in user mode, we are going to modify qemu to implement an accelerator device that implements the device there.

+**Q: How to let device know that user has enqueued?**
+A: The way most people do it is to implement door bell - another reigon of shared memory that the user mode code writes to, indicating that user has just enqueued something.
+It is just like a kind of notification that the device notices "when it has been written, I should go read from the queue".
+Typically that would be a memory mapped I/O register, when user writes to it, the device will get a signal saying that "go read from the queue".

+When we implement the driver, there are two ways of doing it.

+One way is we can have some memory and we will have a poll or loop in the driver that wakes up periodically (use a timer) to check this memory location to see if a door bell has been written to.

+Alternatively we can use ioctl to implement a door bell, and then make a syscall to the driver to say that the queue was modified. ioctl is more expensive, but it is more CPU efficient in the driver.